kha-dinh/bibli-ls/README.md

 `bibfile` backend loads the library from a local bibtex file.

-`zotero_api` backend connects directly to your Zotero web library, removing the need for maintaining separated bibfile.
+`zotero_api` backend connects directly to your Zotero web library, removing the need for maintaining separated bibfiles.

 - [More on setting up citation keys](/docs/custom-cite-keys.md)